vBarbaros/design-patterns-py/README.md

 <hr>
-This repository is intended to provide an extended collection of design patterns, describing briefly the main concepts and purpose.
+This repository is intended to provide an extended collection of design patterns, describing briefly the main concepts and purpose, all this while using financial domain knowledge and terms.

-They are accompanied by diagrams and python examples.
-Wherever possible, financial domain knowledge and terms will be used for at least one of the examples/diagrams.

 <hr>